terraframe/lipermi/README.markdown

 JavaDoc
 -------

-You can find JavaDoc here: http://jorgenpt.github.com/lipermi/
+You can find Jorgen's JavaDoc here: http://jorgenpt.github.com/lipermi/ However, this javadoc is not updated to include documentation for the asynchronous additions.